rudnerbjoern/iTop-schema/README.md

 </itop_design>
 ```

+Returns this error:

-has error `cvc-attribute.3: The value 'Combodo\iTop\Portal\Brick\ManageBrick' of attribute 'xsi:type' on element 'brick' is not valid with respect to its type, 'QName'.`
+> **cvc-attribute.3**: The value 'Combodo\iTop\Portal\Brick\ManageBrick' of
+  attribute 'xsi:type' on element 'brick' is not valid with respect to its type,
+  'QName'.

 ### branding/themes/theme/imports/import